PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 16:57:26
+Last updated: 2024-04-02 16:58:00
-Random Quote: Quality means doing it right when no one is looking. - Henry Ford
+Random Quote: It is in the nature of things that joy arises in a person free from remorse. - The Buddha